MunteanuAndreiStefan/Stalkyourfriend/README.md

    - Between codded value and name should be "|" ("RealName|CodedName")

 -> To translate a photo after you load the txt file hit the photo button and don't use photos bigger than 1mb.

+It uses OCR and it has a free service in backend.